 Choco ⭐

-Cordoba is making a name for itself on the national gastronomic scene and Kisko García is one of the leading names in this respect.
-The Choco restaurant is far from the downtown traffic and offers the opportunity to delight us with a formidable parade of elaborations to dream with flavor.
-The products of the province are praised in each dish with a menu (and a close but excellent service) that surprises from start to finish.
+The Choco restaurant runs away from the downtown traffic and offers the opportunity to delight us with a formidable parade of elaborations to dream with flavor.
+The products of the province are extolled in each dish with a menu (and a close but excellent service) that surprises from start to finish.

 Chef: Juan Aceituno.